spack/spack/lib/spack/docs/tutorial_buildsystems.rst

         check             perform some checks on the package

-For each of these commands, Spack has a method that can be overridden.

 To see the defaults that Spack has for each a methods, we will take a look at the :code:`PythonPackage` class: